stillatmylinux/EXIF-sort/README.md

 Run exifgui.py file.

-Put to "source" path to your *.jpeg files, which you want yo sort.
+Put to "source" path to your *.jpeg files, which you want to sort.

 Put to "destination" your destination folder path.